chughts/homebrew-ibmmq/README.md

 NOTE: This release contains only ARM64 binaries.
 ```

 The current toolkit is a binary built only for the ARM64 architecture.
-If you do want
-the x86_64 MacOS then you will need to go back to the `9.4.3.0` universal binary.
+If you need to work with x86_64 MacOS then you will need to use the 9.4.3.0 binary.

 ## Delete Tap